guillermo-carrasco/PyConSweden2015/README.md

   libraries, huge community support

-* Data management and the importance of automation: Disks filling up quickly, long term storage importance, manual --> error prone and spikes of work.
+* Data management and the importance of automation: Disks filling up quickly, long term storage importance, manual -> error prone and spikes of work.

 * Data analysis: NGI-pipeline description (hopefully it will be more mature by the time of the presentation)

-* Clinical use cases [**RA**]
+* Clinical use cases:
   - Briefly about motivation from real world use of genomics in the clinic
   - Delivering data to clinicians (a.k.a. non-bioinformaticians) => [Scout][scout]
   - Providing clinically relevant QC metrics => [Chanjo][chanjo]
   - Restrictions and the lesson that clinicians don't like change
-    + This is work for them, they just want to get it done.
+    + This is work for them, they just want to get it done

 * Open source!!!
 Remark that all our code is open source, definitely link to the [open source site][open-source].